tverven/tiai-seminar/index.md

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+title: Theory of Interpretable AI Seminar
 layout: home
 ---

-# Theory of Interpretable AI Seminar

 The Theory of Interpretable AI Seminar is an international online seminar about the theoretical foundations of interpretable and